Subspace decomposition with defect diffusion coefficient: Subspace decomposition framework

+For completeness and to facilitate comparison with the standard additive Schwarz literature, e.g., \cite{MR2373954}, we also state the equivalent algebraic formulation corresponding to \eqref{eq:B_prec}, which is used in the numerical implementation.
+Recall that applying the local solution operator $\mathcal B_i$ amounts to solving a local finite element problem on the patch $\omega_i$.
+We, therefore let $R_i$ denote the restriction operator from the global finite element space to the degrees of freedom associated with the local subspace $V_i$, and let $ K_i:=K_i(A)$ denote the corresponding local stiffness matrix on $\omega_i$.
+Then the matrix representation of the exact two-level additive Schwarz preconditioner can be written as

+Throughout the remainder of the paper, we employ the operator formulation for the theoretical analysis, while the numerical implementation is based on the equivalent matrix formulation in \eqref{eq:B_matrix}.

-On the discrete level, the variational problem is solved by a preconditioned conjugate gradient method using $\mathcal B$ as a left preconditioner.
-The operator $\mathcal P = \mathcal B \circ \mathcal L$ is not formed explicitly and is introduced only for analytical purposes: it represents the preconditioned operator associated with the bilinear form $a(\cdot,\cdot)$.
-Classical convergence results for PCG can be expressed in terms of spectral properties of $\mathcal P$, and this viewpoint will be used in the convergence analysis in Section \ref{sec:4}.
-In the ideal case, the operators $\mathcal B_i$ and $\mathcal B_0$ are computed with respect to the true coefficient $A$, leading to a preconditioner with favorable robustness and scalability properties.
-However, in the presence of random defects, the direct construction of all local operators becomes computationally expensive.
+In practice, the discrete system is solved using the preconditioned conjugate gradient (PCG) method with $\mathcal B$ as a left preconditioner.
+The operator $\mathcal P = \mathcal B \circ \mathcal L$ is introduced primarily for the subsequent analysis, since its spectral properties determine the convergence behavior of the PCG iteration.
+In the ideal case, the local operators $\mathcal B_i$ and the coarse operator $\mathcal B_0$ are computed with respect to the true coefficient $A(x, \gamma)$.
+However, in the many-realization setting, the repeated construction of these local operators becomes computationally expensive.
+We address this issue through the proposed offline-online strategy introduced in the next section.